-We are committed to progressively reducing emissions from our operations by reducing methane emissions and routine or process flaring and venting, and by investing in energy efficiency.
+Our commitment to the progressive reduction of emissions from our operations includes cutting methane fugitive emissions and routine or process flaring and venting, and by investing in energy efficiency.
 We plan to achieve net zero emissions (Scope 1+2) for the upstream business by 2030 and for all Eni businesses by 2035.
 Remaining emissions will be voluntarily offset through high quality carbon credits.

 The topics presented at COP29, the United Nations Climate Change Conference held in Baku, the capital of Azerbaijan, highlight the global commitment to reducing emissions and implementing the joint initiatives introduced during COP28, to which Eni has committed.
-We are continuing the implementation of the collaborative actions signed with OGDC (Oil & Gas Decarbonization Charter), GFMR (Global Flaring and Methane Reduction), GGFR (Global Gas Flaring Reduction established at the World Bank) as well as with OGCI (Oil and Gas Climate Initiative).
+We are continuing to implement the collaborative actions signed with OGDC (Oil & Gas Decarbonization Charter), GFMR (Global Flaring and Methane Reduction, an initiative led by the World Bank), and OGCI (Oil and Gas Climate Initiative).

-In addition, our transparent approach in methane emissions reporting has been recognised with through the achievement of the OGMP Gold Standard Reporting (Oil & Gas Methane Partnership 2.0).
-Furthermore, in 2024 we published Eni's first Methane Report, which reports emission data in line with the initiative's requirements.
+In addition, our transparent approach to methane emissions reporting has been recognised through the achievement of OGMP Gold Standard Reporting (Oil & Gas Methane Partnership 2.0).
+In 2024, we published the first Eni Methane Report, presenting emissions data in line with the initiative’s requirements.

 We are bringing our experience and commitment to the OGDC by sharing our decarbonization skills and solutions within the energy sector and beyond, to help deliver meaningful GHG emissions reductions.